tldr-pages/tldr/pages/linux/printenv.md

 # printenv

-> Print values of all or only specific environment variables.
+> Print values of all or specific environment variables.

 - Display key-value pairs of all environment variables: